analytiq-hub/sigagent.github.io/machine_learning/rl/notations_and_glossary.md

 #### Notations

-This is a list of notations used throughout the series.
+This is a list of notations and definitions used throughout the series.

 | Symbol | Meaning |
 | $$s \in \mathcal{S}$$ | States |